GeorgeGoodluck/Quote-Generator/README.md

 # Quote-Generator
-Gives wise quotes, reads them out loud, and allows you to share them to social media. e.g Twitter
+Gives wise quotes, reads them out loud, and allows you to share them to social media. e.g Twitter.